 • What can audience participation achieve (and what can it not achieve)?

-A first publication in cooperation with prof John Sloboda (Guildhall School of Music) has been submitted (s. publications), new projects for 2018 are being planned at the moment.
+A first publication in cooperation with prof John Sloboda (Guildhall School of Music) has been submitted (s. publications).